fzening/fzening/README.md

 ### Hi there 👋

+### My name is Chris Francois, and I am a 22 year old freelancer based out of Haiti.

+### I currently hold a master's degree in global affairs, along with a bachelor of science in peace studies.

+### I'm currently learning Python and have previous limited experience with MySQL and Java through Netbeans IDE.

+### 👌My pronouns are they/them🏽
 <!--
 **fzening/fzening** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.